 3. Go back to the Summary page and click the Resource Manager link.

 4. On the left pane, click Nodes, and in the node table, you should see the number of containers that each node ran.
-This will correspond to the ContainerAllocated metric you saw in CloudWatch.

 5. Go back to the Summary page and click the Spark History Server link.